antoinedurr/ScratchXML/README.md

 ### Limitations
 - As of November 2025, only Timeline exports are handled.
 These can be with or without selected shots.
+- Most attributes need to be modified using dictionary updates, e.g. shot['MOS'] = "N", not shot.MOS = "N".
 - Scratch XML doesn't contain the _entire_ project.
 For example, only base grades are included, layers are not
 - when reading XML back in, Scratch won't rearrange shots -- it's really only designed to modify shots in place
   - the solution to the above is to manually import the output XML into Scratch.